- How does COMPASS benefit your school?

 COMPASS uses the active information-passive permission method.

-- Details about when the COMPASS survey will be administered at your child's school will be provided by either a parent information letter sent home, voicemail or bulletin on your school's website.
+- Details about when the COMPASS survey will be administered at your school will be provided by either a parent information letter sent home, voicemail or bulletin on your school's website.

 - Parents use a toll-free number or email to inform COMPASS project staff if they do not want their child to participate in the survey.